trecrts/trecrts-eval/trecrts-server/README.md

 ## Client Endpoints

 ### POST /register/system
-  - Request body a JSON object containing:`{"groupid":"trec group identifier"}`
+  - Request body a JSON object containing:`{"groupid":"trec group identifier","alias" : "system alias"}`
     + used for validation

-Register a client system using the group identifier provided in the request body Returns a JSON object of the client identifier to be used by the system when making requests, e.g., `{"clientid":"foobar123"}`.
+Register a client system using the group identifier provided in the request body and aliased with the given name for simplicity in TREC reporting.
+Returns a JSON object of the client identifier to be used by the system when making requests, e.g., `{"clientid":"foobar123"}`.

-#### GET /topics/:clientid
+### GET /topics/:clientid
   - **:clientid** is the client's identifier that was returned when the system was registered
     + This is used for bookkeeping/rate-limiting purposes

 Client is requesting the current topics to process.
-This is a JSON array of pairs of topic identifier (topid) and query (the information need).
-For example, `[{"topid":"test","query":"birthday"}]`.
+This is a JSON array of pairs of topic identifier (topid), the TREC title (the information need), and the body (which may be the description and/or narrative in a traditional TREC topic).
+For example, `[{"topid":"test","title":"birthday","body" : "Tweets pertaining to birthdays, including wishing happy birthday."}]`.

 ### POST /tweet/:topid/:tweetid/:clientid
   - **:topid** specifies the topic identifier